FractalWanderer/Obsidian-Programming/Kubernetes/Guides/Deploying to a Local Cluster.md

 2. A running kubernetes cluster to deploy to.
 For this example, I will be using a [[Creating a Local Kind Kubernetes Cluster|Kind]] cluster.
 3. An [Azure Container Registry](https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.ContainerRegistry%2Fregistries) (ACR) to pull images from.
 If you are not using ACR, most of this guide will still work fine, but there is some configuration specific for this use case.
 4. One or more applications you want to deploy to the cluster.
 This example uses two test projects that can talk to each other for the deployment.
+5. An installation of the [Kubernetes command line tool](https://kubernetes.io/docs/tasks/tools/).
 ## Overview
 ---
 Deploying to a local cluster is a great way to get some testing done locally before deploying to the cloud.
 This guide shows exactly how to do just that.
 The guide serves as a generic overview of how to deploy two applications running and communicating within a single pod, but following along with it, including the test applications, is the easiest way to follow.
 (Since there isn't any other specific configuration required)